Walkerville Shack

 Our thirteen guestrooms are in tents on elevated wooden platforms and with a wrap-around verandah.
 Guests can choose between Original or Deluxe Safari Tents, they all come with en-suite showers and are solar-powered.
 Our restaurant amongst the treetops, the Gunyah, creates European-influenced cuisine using all-local produce.
 The property is surrounded by forest trails and a river is nearby.

-Our Original Safari Tents are built off the ground on a timber platform and include a deck with outdoor furniture, an open-air en-suite with hot shower and mosquito screening.
+Our Deluxe Safari Tents are built off the ground to capture the sea breezes and include comfortable King/Twin beds with luxury cotton linen, a deck with sun- loungers, and private open-air en-suite with bath and shower.

 The King Deluxe Safari Tent, known affectionately as ‘King Parrot’ is the ultimate in luxury bush camping.
 Actually perhaps it can’t really be called camping at all, more a super-sized canvas retreat providing a unique escape amongst the gum trees.
-Couples will love it, but it can accommodate up to six people, so King Parrot is also great for families and friends getting away to spend precious time together.
+Couples will love it, but it can accommodate up to 4 people, so King Parrot is also great for families and friends getting away to spend precious time together.

 Note: King Parrot can also be configured as a unique meeting room for conferences and a private dining room for small groups.
 Contact us for further details.